 Documentation of teacher practice and process is the second required data source for TAPS.
-It provides evaluators with information related to performance standards.
-Evaluators may request documentation from a teacher when a standard is not observed during an announced or unannounced observation.
+Documentation provides evaluators with specific evidence related to performance standards.
+Evaluators may request documentation from a teacher when a standard is not observed during an announced or unannounced observation or when the consistency of a teacher's practice cannot be established with the evidence collected to that point.
 The request will also provide the teacher with an opportunity for self-reflection, demonstration of quality work, and a basis for two-way communication with an evaluator.
+The teacher is responsible for submitting requested documentation in a timely manner either prior to or after the actual classroom observation, and prior to the completion of the Formative Assessment and Summative Assessment by the evaluator.